-Five copies of the proposal, including one unbound copy and one digital copy, must be submitted to Bethany Rhodes, Director/General Counsel, Ohio Retirement Study Council, 30 East Broad Street, 2nd Floor, Columbus, Ohio 43215, no later than 5:00 p.m., eastern standard time (EST), on June 30, 2023.
+Five copies of the proposal, including one unbound copy and one digital copy, must be submitted to Bethany Rhodes, Director/General Counsel, Ohio Retirement Study Council, 30 East Broad Street, 2nd Floor, Columbus, Ohio 43215, no later than 5:00 p.m., Eastern Standard Time, on June 30, 2023.
 Incomplete proposals or proposals received after the deadline will not be considered by the ORSC and will be returned to the proposer.